Walking, riding, running or playing along the Grand Pacific Walk from Pinecourt Reserve in Austinmer to East Corrimal Beach can be thirsty work.

 “The new [Aquafil FlexiFountain] water refilling stations are a great way for people to make the most of the outdoors and stay hydrated when exploring some of our foreshore parks along the coastal pathway.
 We’re all used to carrying re-usable water bottles with us and this makes it easier for them to stay topped up.”

 Director of Sustainable Finance at NSW Treasury Angela Cummine said My Community Project was a fantastic example of grassroots democracy in action.

 Each new water refilling station along the Grand Pacific Walk has been decorated with an original artwork created by students from local primary schools.
 The children’s artwork design selection was facilitated by the Austinmer/ Thirroul Lions Club who worked with local schools to run a design competition.

-Cr Bradbery said the Austinmer/Thirroul Lions Clubs were instrumental in securing the funding for the Grand Pacific Walk free water project.
+Cr Bradbery said the Austinmer/Thirroul Lions Clubs were instrumental in securing the funding for the water project at Wollongong / Grand Pacific Walk free water project.